Fleck U. Co. Charlottenburg Germany

-A strange cross between a precision plain-turning bench lathe and a general workshop machine, the 3.5" x 12" Fleck lathe shown below is very rare in the UK - and would have been constructed circa 1920 to 1935.
-Of high quality design and execution, with precise detailing, it is was unusual in having screwcutting - but not backgear - and the provision of power cross feed (from a shaft geared to the leadscrew and fitted with a dog clutch) a sophistication rarely found on this class of machine.
+A strange cross between a precision plain-turning bench lathe and a general workshop machine, the 3" x 12" (90 x 300 mm) Fleck lathe shown immediately below is very rare in the UK - and would have been constructed circa 1920 to 1935.
+Of high quality design and execution, with precise detailing, it is was unusual in having both screwcutting and power cross feed (from a shaft geared to the leadscrew and fitted with a dog clutch) but unfortunately not a slow-speed backgear - an odd mixture of basic and advanced specification rarely found in this class of machine.

-With a wide bed - cast integrally with the headstock - carrying pairs of separate V and flat ways for carriage and tailstock the lathe had a saddle with conventional wings at the front but a very much shorter section at the rear.
+With a wide bed - cast integrally with the headstock - carrying pairs of separate V and flat ways for carriage and tailstock, the lathe had a saddle with conventional wings at the front but a very much shorter section at the rear.
 The compound slide had a decently wide cross slide (with sufficient length to guard the feed screw both at the front and rear) yet with a traditional (though very useful) long-travel top slide with exposed ways of a type that might have been expected on a simpler machine.

 With relatively slender, flat-topped posts supporting the plain bearings and a flat front face, the headstock had the appearance of a machine built more than two decade earlier, though the very fine-pitch changewheels were quite at odds with this.